 1. Eyes – the brain’s best friends

 In the outdoors the function of the eye is self-evident.
 Enjoying the scenery, doing your chores – the eye detects and monitors all your activities.
-They truly partner up with your brain when asked to feed back.
+They truly partner up with your brain when asked for feedback.

 Protect your eyes = priority number 1